CALL NOW

 During this stage, lawyers from both parties will work with adjusters and negotiate back and forth until a fair settlement amount is agreed upon.

-4. Move Your Lawsuit To Court
+4. Move Your Lawsuit to Court

 In the rare event that both parties involved in your case are unable to reach a settlement, you do have the option to move your lawsuit to court.